Jerusalem school hypothesis: Overview

-Those two documents provided background source material.

 Robert Lisle Lindsey 1917-1995

 Robert Lisle Lindsey was attempting to replace an earlier outdated Hebrew translation of the New Testament provided by Franz Delitzsch, who is known as a German Lutheran theologian and Hebraist.
 Robert Lindsey began by translating the Gospel of Mark, assuming it was the earliest of the Synoptic gospels.
 Mark's text is relatively Semitic; it contains hundreds of non-Semitisms, such as the often-repeated phrase "and immediately", which are not present in Lukan parallels.
 This suggested to Robert Lindsey that there could have been the possibility that Mark was copying Luke and not the other way around.
 Lindsey hypothesized that Matthew and Luke, and probably Mark, were aware of an "anthology of Jesus' words and deeds taken from the Greek translation of the Hebrew biography".
 Meaning that there must have been a collection of literary pieces (poems, short stories, etc.) of Jesus' words and teaching which derived from the Greek translation of the Hebrew biography document.
 As for the second source which is a 'Greek biography that attempted to reconstruct the story-order of the original Hebrew text and its Greek translation', Lindsey believes only Luke knew this.

 To summarize, Lindsey suggests the following: